+Network Benefits

-For Network Benefits, Allowed Amounts are based on the following:
+Allowed Amounts are based on the following:

-- When Covered Health Care Services are received from a Network provider, Allowed Amounts are the Claims Administrator's contracted fee(s) with that provider. - When Covered Health Care Services are received from an out-of-Network provider as a result of an Emergency or as arranged by the Claims Administrator, Allowed Amounts are an amount negotiated by the Claims Administrator or an amount permitted by law.
+- When Covered Health Care Services are received from a Network provider, Allowed Amounts are our contracted fee(s) with that provider. - When Covered Health Care Services are received from an out-of-Network provider as arranged by the Claims Administrator, including when there is no Network provider who is reasonably accessible or available to provide Covered Health Care Services, Allowed Amounts are an amount negotiated by the Claims Administrator or an amount permitted by law.
 Please contact the Claims Administrator if you are billed for amounts in excess of your applicable Coinsurance, Copayment or any deductible.
 The Plan will not pay for excessive charges or amounts you are not legally obligated to pay.

-For Out-of-Network Benefits, Allowed Amounts are based on either of the following:
+Out-of-Network Benefits